For Transfer and Visiting Students

 Law Journal Write-on Competition

-A student enrolled and in good standing at another ABA accredited law school may apply as a visiting student at Notre Dame Law School for up to one academic year.
-Note that a visiting student is one who plans to transfer credits earned at Notre Dame to the home law school.
+A student enrolled and in good standing at an ABA accredited law school may apply as a visiting student at Notre Dame Law School for up to one academic year.
+Note that a visiting student is one who plans to transfer credits earned at Notre Dame Law back to their home law school.
 Visiting students are charged Notre Dame Law School’s tuition — rather than their home institution’s rate — while enrolled at NDLS.

 Visiting students are required to submit the following:

-- a brief statement indicating the reason(s) for seeking admission
+- Personal statement indicating the reason(s) for visiting NDLS (typically 1-2 pages)

-- a letter from the dean’s office of the home school granting approval to enroll at Notre Dame Law School as a visiting student.
+- Letter from the dean’s office of the home school granting approval to enroll at Notre Dame Law School as a visiting student.
 This letter should also indicate the student’s good standing at their law school.

 Applications should be submitted at least six weeks prior to the beginning of the desired term of enrollment.
 Please submit the personal statement and resume via email to firstname.lastname@example.org.
 Students should send hard copies of their dean’s letter and transcripts to the Office of Admissions at 1329 Biolchini Hall, Notre Dame, IN 46556.